Toyin Abraham cries out as scammer defrauds people with her, husband's identity

 Toyin Abraham celebrates birthday of benefactor who got her career back on track

-Meanwhile, Legit.ng previously reported that Nollywood actress, Toyin Abraham, celebrated a man that got her career back on track, Mr Wale Olaleye.
+Meanwhile, Legit.ng previously reported that the Nollywood actress celebrated a man that got her career back on track, Mr Wale Olaleye.

 Source: Legit.ng